GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 previously selected variables and uses an expanded version of the dataset.
-Variables employed to predict flake mass are: average thickness, log10 of maximum thickness, number of scars, amount of cortex, EPA, log10 of platform size and log10 of platform depth.
+Variables employed to predict flake mass are: average thickness, log10 of maximum thickness, number of scars, amount of cortex, external platform angle (EPA), log10 of platform size and log10 of platform depth.

 -   **Average thickness:** mean flake thickness measured at 0.25, 0.50 and 0.75 of flake length ([Eren and Lycett,